PSDtoHUBSPOT News Blog

 All too often, such glaring mistakes are the consequences of confusion between parties regarding unclear expectations when developing or localizing games.
 The risk of such undesirable outcomes is further compounded in projects involving larger numbers of games.

 So, it is essential that translation experts and marketing analysts be consulted first to advise on which languages a particular game should be translated into.
-Ensuring the availability of talented translation teams that can produce high-quality translation for the target language and local market(s) is a critical preliminary step in the pre-production process.
+Ensuring the availability of talented translation teams that can produce high-quality games translation for the target language and local market(s) is a critical preliminary step in the pre-production process.

 In some cases, games are published by a different company than the developer's.
 Because of this and other potential factors, a product management or promotion team may have the final authority on marketing and distribution decisions.
 Even in such arrangements, it's important that these professionals seek input from seasoned translation experts to help avoid potentially wasting precious resources (such as time and money) that could be much more profitably allocated.